GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/README.md

 through the aforementioned artifacts in order to understand, port, and modify the BVS.

+This repository also contains submodules for dependencies that we manage in other git repositories, such as the FreeRTOS port to RISC-V.
+In order to update those submodules, remember to either clone the repository using the `--recursive` switch or use the `git submodule update --init --recursive` command to update submodules.

 # Technologies

 Insofar as the BVS must run on both COTS hardware as well as SSITH